walter-a-jablonowski/Milkup/ai.md

 For basic syntax and code blocks keep the markdown syntax signs visible for edit.
 When the user changes the syntax, remove or change the rendering.

-For links, images, blockquo, tables, horizontal rule: These elements don't show the markdown syntax but are replaced by the markdown syntax for edit when the user clicks in it.
-Use left click for all but links.
-For links edit can be activated with right click.
+For links, images, blockquo, tables, horizontal rule: These elements don't show the markdown syntax but are replaced by the markdown syntax for edit:

+- on desktop: use a custom context menu
+- on tablet or smartphone: use long press

 List editing: Make tab and shift tab usable to indent or unindent list items.

-We also support displaying yml front matter with different background color and a monospace font.
+We also support displaying yml front matter with different background color (beige) and a monospace font.

 ### UI and style